jessiebe/mosfet-rs/README.md

 ## Contribute

-We encourage your contributions to improve libreotel-opamp-rs!
+We encourage your contributions to improve mosfet-rs!

 ## License